spdfg/elektron/README.md

  * Make def.Task an interface for further modularization and flexibility.
  * Convert def#WattsToConsider(...) to be a receiver of def.Task and change the name of it to Watts(...).
  * Have a generic sorter for task resources instead of having one for each kind of resource.
- * Handle Powerclass not configured on a node condition.
+ * Handle powerclass not configured on a node condition.
 As of now, an assumption is made that the powerclass is configured for all the nodes.

 **Requires [Performance Co-Pilot](http://pcp.io/) tool pmdumptext to be installed on the